leplatrem/blog.mathieu-leplatre.info/content/Dev/maintenance_mode.rst

 Assess Risks
 ------------

+You may not have enough resources to complete all of the above successfully.
+Maintenance of complex software is hard.
+And shit happens.
+Think of your software as an old building open to the public, it is your responsability to report any potential danger that you see.

 In toxic environments, engineers will sometimes blame each other for having failed to comply with certain expectations.
 In order to avoid that, some will work triple to reach what they see as *perfection*.
 Or when a top-down decision is made, they will disagree and disapprove of their management, complaining that «they have no idea how reckless this is».

 Of course, there are really bad managers out there, but I believe that the most common mistake is to keep your risk analysis for yourself.